John-Kyalo/SQL-PRactices/README.md

 # SQL-PRactices
-Advanced Queries to solve business Problems

-CTEs and Window Functions
+From Basic to Advanced Queries, here is a bunch business problems solved via SQL Queries